AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/legal-terms-and-conditions.md

 IMPORTANT: BY REGISTERING A Workfront FusionACCOUNT AND USING THIS WEBSITE AND OTHER FEATURES OR SERVICES (collectively, the "Service") YOU AGREE TO BE BOUND BY THESE TERMS AND CONDITIONS, OUR , AND .
 IF YOU DISAGREE, YOU DO NOT HAVE THE RIGHT TO USE THE SERVICE.

 <!--
-These Terms of Service are a legal agreement ("Agreement") between INTEGROMAT LLC, 16192 Coastal Highway, Lewes, Delaware 19958 USA, File number: 5682354 or Workfront Fusion s.r.o., Novákových 1954/20a, 180 00 Praha 8, Czech Republic, ID: 29152861 (“we”, “us”, “our”,"Workfront Fusion" unless the context otherwise requires), and You for use of the Service.
-"You" ("You", "your", "user" unless the context otherwise requires) refers to any individual who creates an account on the Service, or, if the Service is being used on behalf of an entity by an individual authorized to agree to such terms on behalf of such entity, then "You" refers to such entity.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">These Terms of Service are a legal agreement ("Agreement") between INTEGROMAT LLC, 16192 Coastal Highway, Lewes, Delaware 19958 USA, File number: 5682354 or Workfront Fusion s.r.o., Novákových 1954/20a, 180 00 Praha 8, Czech Republic, ID: 29152861 (“we”, “us”, “our”,"Workfront Fusion" unless the context otherwise requires), and You for use of the Service.
+"You" ("You", "your", "user" unless the context otherwise requires) refers to any individual who creates an account on the Service, or, if the Service is being used on behalf of an entity by an individual authorized to agree to such terms on behalf of such entity, then "You" refers to such entity.</p>
 -->

 Workfront Fusion reserves the right to modify the Terms of Service at any time and without notice or acceptance by You.
 By using the Service, You signify your irrevocable acceptance of these Terms of Service.
 Accordingly, if at any time you will not agree with these Terms of Service, You will no longer have right to use the Service.